 - Activities that are properly the responsibility of other funding bodies or other government agencies (e.g. development assistance projects, trade promotion and academic research);

-- Activities that are commercially viable in their own right or which give a commercial advantage to one organisation;
+- Activities that are already commercially viable in their own right or which give a commercial advantage to one organisation;

 - Projects already completed.